ptyork/f_table/docs/index.md

 # f-table — Simple terminal tables using format strings

-Generate clean, flexible text tables in the terminal using a familiar, Python-native formatting approach. f-table focuses on attractive and predictable output, zero dependencies, an elegant API, and fast rendering without requiring a full TUI library.
+Generate clean, flexible text tables in the terminal or in text files using a familiar, Python-native formatting approach. f-table focuses on attractive and predictable output, zero dependencies, a simple and elegant API, and fast rendering without requiring a full TUI library.

 - Small, zero-dependency API
 - Works with plain Python data (lists/rows)
-- Column definitions use Python’s format mini-language plus a few table flags
+- Column definitions use Python’s format mini-language
-- Multiple built-in styles: no borders, box drawing, rounded, Markdown
+- Multiple built-in styles: no borders, box drawing, rounded, ASCII, Markdown
 - Supports wrapping, truncation, alignment, and auto-fill columns
+- Simple, but flexible and extensible to meet most any use case

 ## Quick example